sweirich/lambda-n-ways/README.md

 term: `factorial 6 == sum [1..37] + 17` represented with a Scott-encoding of
 the datatypes.
 See [lennart.lam](lams/lennart.lam) for the definition of this term.

+This "benchmarks" several different representations of variable binding and substitution in the untyped lambda calculus using a single pathological case: computing the normal form of `factorial 6 == sum [1..37] + 17`.
+(Spoiler alert, these terms are not equal, so the normal form is the encoding of false).

 By full normalization, we mean computing the following partial function that repeatedly performs beta-reduction on the leftmost redex.